peterpih/tidydata/CodeBook.md

 MeanTimeBodyAccelerometerMean_Z - average linear body acceleration measurement along the Z axis MeanTimeBodyAccelerometerJerkMean_X - change in average linear body acceleration measurement along the Z axis

+> NOTE: Units of measurement have not been changed or rebased from the original data set.
+> For example, readings from the accelerometer are in standard gravity "g" units, readings from gyroscopes are in radians/sec

-Additional information for the original data set can be found here: https://github.com/peterpih/tidydata/blob/master/features_info.txt
+Additional information for the original data set can be found here:

+https://github.com/peterpih/tidydata/blob/master/features_info.txt